 - KYOVR Interpreters

-A person who is deaf-blind can receive the following services to help him/her get and keep a job:
+A deaf-blind individual can receive the following services to help get and keep a job:

 - Testing to decide what technology can help both hearing and vision

 - Training to learn to use assistive technology

 - Guidance and counseling from a rehabilitation counselor trained in hearing and vision loss

 - Finding out what can help an individual at the job site

 - Training to improve communication and deal with problems

 - Help to get services from other agencies

 - Help to decide what the individual's abilities & interests are